ashdavies/talks/2023/07/06/beyond-the-mockery.md

 Awesome.

-^ The guiding principle of Kotlin is to make it easy for engineers to write good, safe code.
+^ Guiding principle of Kotlin is to make it easy to write good code.

-^ By making it gradually more difficult to write bad code!

 ^ Primary tenet of that is the concept of mutability.